Yajmee/cloud-computing-reviewer/README.md

 ```

-then create a dockerignore to exclude the node_modules in the build:
+then create a .dockerignore to exclude the node_modules from the build:
 ```.dockerignore
 node_modules/
 ```